Cyndi Lauper

-Life and career

-1953–1979: Early life
+Early life and family

 Lauper was born in Brooklyn, New York City, to a Catholic family.
 Her father, Fred, was of Swiss-German descent, and a descendant of Christen Lauper, a leader of the Swiss peasant war of 1653.
 Her mother, Catrine (1930–2022), was of Italian (Sicilian) descent.
-Lauper's siblings are her younger brother Fred (nicknamed Butch), and older sister Ellen.
+Lauper has a younger brother and an older sister.
 Lauper's parents divorced when she was five.
 Her mother remarried and divorced again.

 Lauper grew up in the Ozone Park neighborhood of Queens and, as a child, listened to such artists as the Beatles and Judy Garland.
 At age 12, she began writing songs and playing an acoustic guitar given to her by her sister.

 Lauper expressed herself with a variety of hair colors and eccentric clothing, and took a friend's advice to spell her name as "Cyndi" rather than "Cindy".
 Her unconventional sense of style led to classmates bullying and throwing stones at her.

-Lauper went to Richmond Hill High School, but was expelled although she later earned her General Educational Development (GED).
+Lauper went to Richmond Hill High School, but was expelled.
+She later earned her General Educational Development (GED).
 She ran away from home at 17 to escape her abusive stepfather, intending to study art.
-Her journey took her to Canada, where she spent two weeks in the woods with her dog Sparkle, trying to find herself.
+Lauper has stated that the final factor which influenced her to run away from home was the discovery that her stepfather peeped through the bathroom keyhole at her as she bathed.
+Her journey took her to Canada, where she spent two weeks in the woods with her dog Sparkle trying to find herself.
 She eventually traveled to Vermont, where she took art classes at Johnson State College and supported herself working odd jobs.
-In 2019, Lauper gave the commencement address at Northern Vermont University – Johnson, the academic institution that includes Johnson State.
-At this event, NVU bestowed upon her an honorary degree of Doctor of Letters.